Student Stories: Michael Amato-Montanaro

 COD Honors Program

 Amato-Montanaro transferred to Columbia University in New York City to study mechanical engineering and political science with a pre-law focus.
-After graduation, he plans to work in government to help shape STEM policy nationwide.
+He would like to help shape STEM policy nationwide.

 “I see policy as a critical aspect of scientific advancement, as it holds the potential to enable engineers and scientists alike to further their avenues of discovery,” he said.
 “I’ll use my position to fight for investment in critical technologies that uplift the lives of all Americans, so that the future of our country may be even brighter than it is today.”